 “Beach Athletics” is the only term associated with our intercollegiate athletics program.
 Our teams, too, simply carry the prefix “Beach” in front of the sport name.
 The only exception to this is the term “Dirtbags,” which is a longstanding informal nickname for the Long Beach State baseball team.

-In May 2019, President Jane Close Conoley ratified a student-intiated vote that selected a shark as the new university mascot.
-The university is now engaged in a year-long development process to determine the visual look of the mascot, its personality characteristics, design of mascot uniforms and illustrations, and other protocols.
-The university's intercollegiate athletics program will continue to use "Beach Athletics" during the planning year ahead, and its teams the prefix moniker "Beach.”
+In May 2019, President Jane Close Conoley ratified a student-initiated vote that selected a shark as the new university mascot.
+Originally, the shark was set to debut on campus in May 2020 following a year-long development process to determine the visual look of the mascot, its personality characteristics, design of mascot uniforms and illustrations, and other considerations.
+Due to the COVID-19 pandemic and virtual instruction at CSULB during Spring 2020, the shark's debut has been postponed to Fall 2020.
+As a reminder, the university's intercollegiate athletics program will continue to go by the term "Beach Athletics."

 Long Beach State University